mareelc/GessGame/README.md

 <p>A 'piece' is defined as a 3x3 area only containing the current players stones and must move as a unit.
 If there is a stone in the center of a players piece, it may move any unobstructed distance.
 If there is no stone in the center of a players piece, it may only move 3 squares.
 The direction a piece can move is determined by where stones are located on the perimeter of the piece.</p>

+<p>A 'ring' is defined as a 3x3 area only containing the current players stones, with no stone in the center, but all perimeter stones occupied.
-<p>Once a player loses a ring of their own pieces, the game is over.</p>
+  <strong>Once a player loses a ring of their own pieces, the game is over.</strong></p>